aldraco/fccTimeCoordinatorApp/README.md

 - [ ] As a user, I'd like to remove existing meetings.
 - [ ] As a user, I'd like to be notified when I am invited to a meeting.
 - [ ] As a user, I'd like to see upcoming meetings in ascending order, starting with the closest.
-- [ ] As a users, I'd like to see previous meetings in descending order, starting with the most recent.
+- [ ] As a user, I'd like to see previous meetings in descending order, starting with the most recent.
+- [ ] As a user, I'd like for my availability to be modified when a meeting sets an official time.

+#### Admin (of a meeting)
+- [ ] As an admin, I'd like to officially set the meeting time for a meeting.
+- [ ] As an admin, I'd like to notify team members by email of the meeting time for a meeting.
+- [ ] As an admin, I'd like to officially set the meeting time for a meeting.

 #### Developer